ampize/docs/content/docs/guides/crawl.md

 To add a field to your structure, just click on an element of the page and select the attribute (text, html, src, href, alt...) you want to be used for this field.
 You can use several attributes for the same element if you want (for example, for an image you can add an 'image' field for the 'src' attribute and a 'caption' field for the 'alt' attribute).

 You can also manually edit the CSS selector if you cannot reach an element using the interface.
-For each field, the following propertiers are available:
+For each field, the following properties are available:

 - Field name (mandatory)
 - Format (for 'text' attributes only): 'text' or 'date'.
 If 'date', the value will be converted to a timestamp